Suzanne

 )Even though this is a small UI test, it is directly relevant to the thesis argument.
 Suzanne is meant to reduce micro-execution confusion, so its own status language must stay simple and legible.
 The suite also checks other presentation branches, including Ready, Sending..., Recording..., conversation empty states, and the hiding of API-key details in preferences.

-Together, these categories account for the breadth of the 65 checks.
-The significance of the test suite is therefore not only the number itself, but the spread of coverage across validation, interaction flow, failure behavior, interface clarity, and add-on state management.
+Together, these categories account for the full breadth of the 65 collected checks.
+The significance of the test suite is therefore not only the number itself, but the spread of coverage across helper logic, interaction flow, UI behavior, setup safety, and add-on lifecycle management.

 When the local test suite was executed, all 65 checks passed in 0.30 seconds.
 This is not the same as proving that every model-generated instruction is correct.
 What it does show is that the non-model scaffolding around Suzanne is stable: validation works, user-facing failures are surfaced, panel states are coherent, and repeated runs do not corrupt add-on state.
 For a system intended to support learners, this reliability layer is a necessary prerequisite for broader usability claims.